 Tom is an attorney who practices business litigation and provides outside general counsel.

 Tom’s litigation practice involves a wide range of disputes in a variety of industries.
-Tom maintains an active docket aggressively pursuing and defending claims in many areas (including business disputes, torts, contracts, business divorces, real estate disputes, oil and gas disputes, and inter-family disputes) in arbitrations as well as state and federal courts.
+Tom maintains an active docket aggressively pursuing and defending claims in many areas (including business disputes, torts, contracts, business divorces, real estate disputes, oil and gas disputes, inter-family disputes as well as trusts and estates) in arbitrations as well as state and federal courts.
 Tom has appeared in courts throughout Texas and beyond, including appearing pro hac vice in the trial courts of California, Colorado and New York.

 Before joining Hallett & Perrin in January 2010, Tom was a partner in Thomas & Dees, where he provided personal legal representation in litigation and transactional matters to successful Texas families and businesses.